-Admission to the public gallery is by ticket, issued from the ground floor reception from 6.00pm.
+Admission to the public gallery is by ticket, issued from the ground floor reception at City Hall from 6.00pm.
 If you have a disability and require any special assistance please contact the Committee Officer (details listed below) in advance of the meeting.